Heavy clashes grip Sudan capital as war shows no sign of let-up

 Sudan war’s death toll in Khartoum is double official figures, independent tallies show https://www.reuters.com/world/africa/sudan-war-kills-more-than-twice-many-civilians-khartoum-officially-reported-2023-07-28/

-(Reporting by Khalid Abdelaziz in Dubai, Nafisa Eltahir in Cairo, and Gabrielle Tetrault-Faber in Geneva; Writing by Aidan Lewis; Editing by Nick Macfie)
+(Reporting by Khalid Abdelaziz in Dubai, Nafisa Eltahir in Cairo, and Gabrielle Tetrault-Faber in Geneva; Writing by Aidan Lewis; Editing by Nick Macfie and Jonathan Oatis)

 ((Aidan.Lewis@tr.com; +20-1001174410;))